cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 ## Connection configuration

-Connection configuration is specified as `connected to` followed by a comma separated list of absolute or relative positions; relative positions are related to the block being configured.
+Connection configuration is specified as `connected to` followed by a comma-separated list of absolute or relative positions; relative positions are related to the block being configured.
 It is also possible to specify a block label:

 ```